Introduction to Automated Negotiation: Normal-Form Games

-Whenever a player does not play a mixed strategy, but instead just deterministically chooses one specific action, then this is also known as a \textbf{pure strategy}.
+Whenever a player does not choose his action randomly, but instead just chooses one specific action deterministically, then this is also known as a \textbf{pure strategy}.
 Of course, one can say that a pure strategy is actually just a special case of a mixed strategy, for which there is exactly one action $\ac_i$ with $\ms(\ac_i) = 1$ and therefore $\ms(\ac_i') = 0$ for all other actions $\ac_i'\in \Ac_i$.

-A tuple $(\ms_1, \ms_2, \dots, \ms_\numAgents)$ consisting of one mixed strategy for each player is called a \textbf{strategy profile}.
+A tuple $\vec{\ms} = (\ms_1, \ms_2, \dots, \ms_\numAgents)$ consisting of one mixed strategy for each player is called a \textbf{strategy profile}.

 Previously, we defined the utility function of a player as a function that assigns a utility value to every possible action profile.
-This can now be extended to profiles of mixed strategies, by calculating the \textit{expected} utility $\expt{\util}_i$.
+This can now be extended to profiles of mixed strategies, by defining it as the \textit{expected} utility over all pure action profiles.
 That is, for games with two players: